 In the US, there are 16.1 million people aged 12 years and up who use prescription drugs for the wrong reasons.
 This has become an unintended epidemic.
 The use of prescription drugs usually begins when a doctor prescribes medication that alleviates challenging symptoms.
 This can lead to cravings which form addiction.
 Addiction to prescription drugs is a problem that many people face.
 But, reactions vary among patients.
-People that increase their dosage in order to satisfy their cravings and needs will most likely experience negative consequences.
+People who increase their dosage to satisfy their cravings and needs will most likely experience negative consequences.
 This is why Medication Management is so important.
 Solace Treatment Center, located in Los Angeles, offers outpatient treatment for prescription drug abuse and addiction.
 Customized treatment plans are designed based on diagnosis and self-evaluation to find the best treatment option.

 Approximately 3.8 million adults in the US will receive substance use disorder treatment in 2020.
 About 2.2 million American adults received mental health inpatient services, and 21.5 million received outpatient services.
 Nine hundred sixty thousand people received substance use treatment at a specialty facility and mental health services for dual diagnosis.